jandie/Finance/README.md

 # README #

-Finance is an open-source financial management application.
+Finance is an open-source financial management web-application.